Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Make sure to write your essays with the same level of care as they will be read carefully.

 You can apply to Stanford from your high school or another university by following these three steps.
-This college application guide can provide you with a thorough action plan for completing these steps.
+This college application guide can provide a thorough action plan for completing these steps.

 It outlines tried-and-true steps other students used to get into other prestigious universities.